How Much Does a Render Farm Cost in 2026? Pricing Models, Per-Frame Math, and When to Go Cloud

 FAQ

 Q: Are render farm licenses included in the price?
-A: On fully managed farms like ours, yes — V-Ray, Corona, Redshift, Arnold, and other supported engine licenses are included.
+A: On managed farms like Super Renders Farm, yes — V-Ray, Corona, Redshift, Arnold, Octane, Cycles, and other supported engine licenses are part of the rate.
 You don't pay extra for software.
-On DIY cloud platforms (AWS, Azure), you must purchase and manage your own render engine licenses, which can add $500–$1,500 per node per year.
+On DIY cloud platforms (AWS, Azure), you must purchase and manage your own render engine licenses, which can add $500 – $1,500 per node per year.